jefflai108/mfcc/README.md

 	b. utt2spk contains tuples of wav file key and their respective labels

 ## To run, follow the procedure:
-1. First and foremost, create a symbolic link to Jesus directory: `ln -s 'jesus directory path' 'jesus directory name'`
+1. First and foremost, create a symbolic link to Jesus directory: `ln -s 'jesus directory path' 'jesus directory name'` or `git clone /home/janto/usr/src/hyperion/hyperion .`

 2. Create train/directory.
 Then, create the wav.scp (and utt2spk) file inside the train directory: